ES-1085/project-ds-2-georgia/data/README.md

 `sals` contains information about individually-tagged salamanders on each survey night, including the environmental conditions of the breeding pool they were found in and information about the individual salamanders.

 ## pools
+This dataset has 12 variables and 355 observations.
+Each observation represents a breeding pool on a given night.
 - `date`: date of the observation
 - `pool`: number of the breeding pool (0-15)
 - `salinity`: salinity measurement of the breeding pool